 Money for Funeral Expenses

 When a minor child dies, it's emotionally devastating but not always financially so.
-Most children aren't bringing monthly income into the home that needs to be replaced.
-If you're worried about covering funeral costs, the best life insurance choice may be a rider on your current policy that allows you to add $10,000 or $20,000 for a family member, including children.
+Most children aren't bringing a monthly income into the home that needs to be replaced, so it’s easy to think that life insurance isn’t necessary.
+However, it can be difficult for families to find the money to cover funeral expenses.
+Many people are surprised to learn that the average funeral in the US now costs $7,000 to $10,000, which doesn’t include any non funeral related end of life expenses such as medical bills that may have been accrued.
+If your family would find it hard to access the needed funds quickly and you're worried about covering funeral costs, the best life insurance for your kids may be a rider on your current policy that allows you to add $10,000 or $20,000 for a family member, including children.

 Lock in Life Insurance Eligibility